Key Takeaways

 Step 1: Submit Your Property Information

-Provide basic details about your Knoxville home—address, bedrooms, bathrooms, condition, and your timeline.
-This takes 2-3 minutes on platforms like Propcash.
+Provide basic details about your Knoxville home: address, bedrooms, bathrooms, condition, and your timeline.
+This takes 2-3 minutes with a service like Propcash.

-Within 24-48 hours, you'll receive offers from Knoxville-area investors.
-Getting multiple offers is critical—competition drives prices up 8-15% on average compared to single-buyer scenarios.
+Within 24-48 hours, you can receive offers from Knoxville-area investors.
+Reviewing multiple offers is important, since having more options may lead to better pricing and a stronger outcome compared to single-buyer scenarios.

 Step 3: Compare and Choose